Home / How To / How to Make and Freeze Basil Pesto

 Frequently Asked Questions:

-How long can you keep homemade pesto for?
+How long does homemade pesto keep for?

 Pesto keeps for 5-7 days in the refrigerator.